francis-a/Route53a4k/README.md

 **Route53a4k** is a Kotlin-based command-line application designed to dynamically update an AWS Route 53 DNS record to match your current host's IP address.

+## 🚀Download and Run

+Select the latest release from GitHub; each release contains two ways to run the application.

+The first is a `jar` that can be run directly.

+The second is a `zip` or `tar` that can be extracted.
+Inside there is a `bin` folder with a shell script or `bat` file that can be used to run the application.

 ## 🔧 Features

 - **Initialize Configuration**